Immigration to Mexico: Arab world

+Carlos Slim is a Mexican business magnate, investor, and philanthropist of Lebanese descent.
+He was ranked as the richest person in the world by Forbes business magazine, from 2010 to 2013.

+Jewish

+The history of the Jews in Mexico began in 1519 with the arrival of Conversos, often called Marranos or "Crypto-Jews", referring to those Jews forcibly converted to Catholicism and that then became subject to the Spanish Inquisition.

+When the monopoly of the Roman Catholic Church in Mexico was replaced with religious toleration during the nineteenth-century Liberal reform, Jews could openly immigrate to Mexico.
+They came from Europe and later from the crumbling Ottoman Empire, including Syria, until the first half of the 20th century.
+Others arrived as refugees during World War II, escaping from the Jewish Holocaust.
+Today, most Jews in Mexico are descendants of this immigration and still divided by diasporic origin, principally Yiddish-speaking Ashkenazi and Judaeo-Spanish-speaking Sephardim.
+They are concentrated in big cities: Mexico City, Guadalajara, Monterrey.

+Armenians

+The Armenian diaspora population in Mexico is small in comparison with other immigrant groups.
+The majority of the population arrived in Mexico between 1910 and 1928, most of them because of the Armenian genocide.

 European

-Although Mexico never received massive European immigration after its independence, over 1 million Europeans immigrated to Spanish America during the colonial period, which relative to the population of the time, could be said to have been massive European immigration.
-Although they were in their majority from Spain, other Europeans immigrated illegally.
-They migrated to Mexico and Peru.
-They were called "inmigrantes clandestinos", of which 100,000 were Spanish.
+Although Mexico never received massive European immigration after its independence, about one million Europeans immigrated to Spanish America during the colonial period.
+They were in their majority from Spain.

 Towards the end of the Porfiriato, there were an estimated 100,000 to 200,000 foreigners in the country.
 The three largest groups were the Spanish, the American and the Chinese.

 From 1911 to 1931, 226,000 immigrants arrived in Mexico, the majority of which were from Europe.

 British

-There are many Mexicans of English, Welsh and Scottish descent.
+There are Mexicans of English, Welsh and Scottish descent.
 According to Mexico's Migration Institute, in 2009 there were 3,761 British expatriates living in Mexico.

 Cornish culture still survives in local architecture and food in the state of Hidalgo.
 The Scottish and Welsh have also made their mark in Mexico, especially in the states of Hidalgo, Jalisco, Aguascalientes, and Veracruz.
 British immigrants formed the first football teams in Mexico in the late 19th century.
 Northern Spaniards of Celtic ancestry like the Asturians, Galicians, and Cantabrians, have also left an imprint in Mexican culture and their languages formed many distinct accents in various regions in Mexico, especially in the central and northern states.